 We facilitate the development of viable urban neighborhoods by providing quality affordable housing, an enhanced living environment, and expanded economic opportunities for low- and moderate-income residents.
 We fund organizations that increase the number of units of affordable housing and provide technical assistance as well as funding for neighborhood revitalization.

-Through our operation of the Denver Workforce Centers, our agency offers specialized employment and training services that meet the recruiting and training needs of businesses, jobseekers and youth throughout the metro area.
+Through our operation of Denver Workforce Services, our agency offers specialized employment and training services that meet the recruiting and training needs of businesses, jobseekers and youth throughout the metro area.

 Paul Washington, Executive Director